ArmanGrewal03/ai-tictack/README.md

 # Tic Tac Toe Game With AI

-This is a simple tic tac toe game that can be played with two players, or AI.
-The AI comes with two modes, 0 or 1.
-AI level 0 is random AI and level 1 is the unbeatable AI.
-The unbeatable AI will never loose only win or tie.
-This program implements the minimax algorithm with alph beta pruning to make the algorithm more efficient.
+This is a tic tac toe game coded in python, and comes with the ability to play with AI.
+This game provides the user to allow two-player game, or with the AI.

 <div align="center">
   <img src="./images/screenshot.png" alt="Project Screenshot" width="400">